sekozak/SKRestaurant/README.md

 ## Description

-Angular application with firebase database created from the scratch during one semester.
+Angular application with firebase database and authentication created from the scratch during one semester.

+Functionabilities:
+ - guest:
+   - can watch menu
+ -logged user:
+   - same things as guest
+   - can add meals to his basket
+   - can see meal details
+ - menager:
+   - same things as logged user
+   - can add new meal to menu
+   - can edit meals
+ - admin:
+   - same things as menager
+   - can manage every user role[user, menager, admin]

 <img src="mainPage.png"/>